Ian Somerhalder And Nina Dobrev ‘TVD’ Reunion Confirmed! Will Damon And Elena End Up Together?

 It’s official!
 Nina Dobrev will return to Mystic Falls for The Vampire Diaries series finale.
 Dobrev made the exciting announcement on Thursday, finally confirming her on-screen reunion with Ian Somerhalder.

-Us Magazine reports that Dobrev is reprising her role as Elena Gilbert in the final season.
+Us Magazine reported that Dobrev is reprising her role as Elena Gilbert in the final season.
 The actress portrayed Elena from the show’s debut until Season 6, when she fell into a long-term sleep.
 Dobrev confirmed the news by sharing a photo of the official script for the series finale, “I Was Feeling Epic.”

 “I know it’s Thursday, but this is not a TBT. #BackOnSet #TVDForever,” Dobrev told fans on Instagram, later adding, “It’s officially official.”